huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/general-health-and-wellbeing/self-rated-health.md

 ## How it works

 The module asks patients to answer a simple question; “In general, how would you rate your physical health?”.
-They can answer "Excellent", "Very Good", "Good",  "Fair" or "Poor".
+Patients select from the following responses: Excellent; Very Good; Good; Fair; Poor.

 ![Self-Rated Health](./assets/SelfRated01.png)